Poland teachers to see salary increases

 Teachers will receive an increase of 0.5 percent in their first and second years and a 1 percent salary increase in their third year, said Superintendent David Janofa.

-The agreement follows nearly five months of negotiation and three failed attempts at mediation.
+The agreement follows nearly five months of negotiations and three failed attempts at mediation.
 Poland teachers have been working without a contract since the start of the school year.

 According to numbers requested by The Vindicator and provided today by the superintendent: